 Parade kick-off at 1:00 PM

 The parade route starts on Curran Memorial Highway.
 It runs down Main Street and ends on Ashland Street.

-Another turning point in the Festival’s history came in 1958 when Harry S. Orr, a man who was later tabbed “Mr. Fall Foliage Festival,” entered the scene.
-An old master at staging civic celebrations and circus events, Orr had just retired to his hometown of North Adams.
-The ’58 celebration was co-chaired by Milton Spencer and Rene Menard.
-Orr learned the Fall Foliage Festival ropes from that successful Festival year, and the ensuing years saw his hand as an experienced promoter adding polish to the already shining Fall Foliage star.
+Another turning point in the festival’s history came in 1958.
+Harry Orr, a man who was later tabbed “Mr. Fall Foliage Festival,” entered the scene.
+A master at staging civic celebrations and circus events, Orr had just retired to his hometown of North Adams.
+That year, the celebration was co-chaired by Milton Spencer and Rene Menard and Orr learned the ropes.

-More professionalism was brought to the Fashion Show and to the Queen contest to help build their reputations as quality events.
-But the real “Orr touch” was seen in the rules and regulations, which has made the parade one of the top attractions of its kind in the country.
+In 1959, Orr and Hayden served as co-chairmen.
+Many new activities were added to the festival’s calendar of events, including the Festival Dance and the “Blessing of the Festival.”
+More professionalism was brought to the Fashion Show and to the Queen Contest, which built their reputation as quality events.
+The real “Orr touch” was seen in the rules and regulations, which has made the parade one of the top attractions of its kind in the country.
 The genius of Orr cannot go unremembered.
 Thus, a trophy in his memory is given annually to the float judged as the best theme entry.

 In 1967, a window-painting competition for local youth and a teenage dance were added.
 A Golf Tournament and a Main Street ping-pong drop were added in 1968.
 Then, in 1969, Harold Philips served as Festival Chairman and new events such as the balloon race, the no-rain dance, boxing exhibition, and various musical concerts were added.